benjaminjamesau/nhklaw/content/english/blog/when-to-hire-a-real-estate-attorney.md

 type: "post"
 ---

-# When to Hire a Real Estate Attorney: Protecting Your Interests in Property Transactions

 Are you considering buying or selling property in New York?
 Navigating the complex world of real estate transactions can be daunting without a skilled real estate lawyer.
 That's where a **real estate attorney** comes in.
 These legal professionals specialize in property law and are not just advisable but essentially it is mandatory to have a real estate lawyer to protect your interests in New York real estate transactions.
 Let's dive into the crucial moments when hiring a [real estate attorney in Brooklyn](/) can make all the difference.